datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 limitations are independent of DataLad, DataLad can make sure that the necessary workflows are simple enough for researchers of any seniority, background, or skill level.

+A Remote Indexed Archive Store
+""""""""""""""""""""""""""""""

+The remote data store exists thanks to :term:`git-annex` (which DataLad builds upon):
 Large files in datasets are stored as *values* in git-annex's object tree.
 A *key* generated from their contents is checked into Git and used to reference the location of the value in the object tree [#f1]_.
 The object tree (or *keystore*)